 Phase I studies of a new drug are usually the first that involve people.
 The main reason for doing phase I studies is to find the highest dose of the new treatment that can be given safely without serious side effects.
 Although the treatment has been tested in lab and animal studies, the side effects in people can’t always be predicted.
 These studies also help to decide on the best way to give the new treatment.

 Key points of phase I clinical trials:

-- The first few people in the study often get a low dose of the treatment and are watched very closely.
+- The first few people in the study often get a very low dose of the treatment and are watched very closely.
 If there are only minor side effects, the next few participants may get a higher dose.
-This process continues until doctors find the dose that’s most likely to work while having an acceptable level of side effects.
+This process continues until doctors find a dose that’s most likely to work while having an acceptable level of side effects.